 The built environment matters; it has consequences.
 It is so intrinsically linked to health and socio-economic issues that Kathryn recognised the opportunity to address the construction skills shortage while attracting the next generation into construction to promote change and create places and spaces that benefit us all.
 She is the Founder of Built Environment Skills in Schools and author of Selling for Entrepreneurs (Pearson Prentice Hall 2009); her next book, 'Building the Future' is due for publication in 2018.

-Carol is CEO of Construction Youth Trust, a leading construction charity which inspires young people about the breadth of careers the built environment offers and supports young people to overcome barriers they may face to working successfully in the industry.
-A civil engineer by training, Carol worked on major construction projects, including the Channel Tunnel.
-Since then, she has worked in the voluntary and community sector for over 20 years and was previously Chief Executive of Kent Community Foundation and Managing Director of Worklife Support, a social enterprise providing training and support programmes to schools.
+Carol is CEO of Construction Youth Trust, the industry’s charity to inspire young people about construction careers and support them to overcome barriers they face to working successfully in the industry.
+A civil engineer by training, Carol worked on major construction projects, including the Channel Tunnel, before leading several charity and educational organisations.

 Chief Executive, Housing Diversity Network

-Raj was the founding Chair of Ashram Housing Association in Birmingham and has worked in equality and diversity for more than a quarter of a century.
-He has led organisations and consultancies in UK, Asia, Africa and Latin America.
+Raj has led organisations and consultancies in UK, Asia, Africa and Latin America.
 He has served on several housing association, school governing, and NGO boards.
+He was the founding Chair of Ashram Housing Association in Birmingham and has worked in equality and diversity for more than a quarter of a century.
 He brings a wealth of experience and expertise in EDI and in leadership.
 He reckons ‘Constructing and advocating active equality, diversity and inclusion are the right and best ways for organisations and communities.’

 Christina transitioned from male to female in the workplace in 2014 while working at Balfour Beatty in the construction sector.
-She graduated at the University of the West of England with a Building Engineering & Management Degree in 1993.
-Her career began working as an assistant site engineer at St Johns College Oxford , and went on to work on projects like the British Airways World Cargo Centre , where she was an Assistant Site Manager.
+She graduated from the University of the West of England with a Building Engineering & Management Degree in 1993.
+Her career began working as an assistant site engineer at St Johns College Oxford, and went on to work on projects like the British Airways World Cargo Centre, where she was an Assistant Site Manager.

-Her volunatary work over laps with her day job, and has been invited to a number of high profile clients to speak on Diversity and Inclusion , and transitioning in the workplace.
+Her volunatary work overlaps with her day job, and she has been invited by a number of high profile clients to speak on Diversity and Inclusion, and transitioning in the workplace.
 Christina works closely with Executive Sponsors on the Balfour Beatty board, raising awareness of greater diversity and inclusion in the Construction industry.

-Asif has worked on a number of voluntary schemes to try to help people from the community, through this work Asif has received a number of awards including the Leadership, Enterprise and Citizenship Award, Mosaic (Princes’s Trust) Award for mentoring.
-NAMP Multi Faith Award, Police Officer of the Year Award, the Civil Servant of the Year Award and the prestigious Asian Professional Award.
-Asif was honoured last year in the Queen's birthday honours list with an MBE for his services to Policing and the Communities and is a Freeman of the City of London.
+Asif has received a number of accolades for his professional and volunteering work that include the Mosaic (Prince’s Trust) Award for mentoring and NAMP Multi Faith Award, Police Officer of the Year Award, European, the Civil Servant of the Year Award, the prestigious Asian Professional Award and the highly commended Head of Diversity Award at the European Diversity Awards.
+Asif was honoured last year in the Queen’s birthday honours list with an MBE for his services to Policing and the Communities and is a member of the HR Guild and is a Freeman of the City.